 When data modeling, you are telling the relational database management system (RDBMS) the following:

-- What elements of the data you will store. - · How large each element can be. - What kind of information each element can contain. - What elements may be left blank. - Which elements are constrained to a fixed range. - Whether and how various tables are to be linked.
+- What elements of the data you will store.

+- How large each element can be.

+- What kind of information each element can contain.

+- What elements may be left blank.

+- Which elements are constrained to a fixed range.